raysan5/raygui/README.md

 ## building

-`raygui` is intended to be used as a portable single-file header-only library, to be directly integrated into any C/C++ codebase but some users could require a shared/dynamic version of the library, for example, to create bindings:
+`raygui` is intended to be used as a portable single-file header-only library, to be directly integrated into any C/C++ codebase (requiring the preprocessor macro `RAYGUI_IMPLEMENTATION`) but some users could require a shared/dynamic version of the library, for example, to create bindings:

  - **Windows (MinGW, GCC)**
 ```